eric-rizzi/teaching/_course_specifics/ml_ai.md

 library.
 In the process, students use the Monte Carlo method to find the area of a circle experimentally, see how difficult it is to create a truly random series of numbers, and examine old texts to see how language has changed through the decades.
-In the process, students learn how good data can lead to interesing conclusions while bad data can lead them astray.
+In the process, students learn how good data can lead to interesting conclusions while bad data can lead them astray.

 ##### Keywords